Roncesvalles Carhouse: History

 The Toronto Railway Company opened the Roncesvalles Carhouse on January 22, 1895.
 It was located facing Roncesvalles Avenue on the west side of the street just north of Queen Street.
 Like most other TRC facilities maintenance had been deferred as its contract with the city came up for renewal.
 When the City took over streetcar operations in 1921, its new transit agency, the Toronto Transportation Commission, determined the existing facilities should be torn down and replaced.
 The replacement carhouse opened in 1923, with the tracks realigned north-south.

 In 1927, the TTC took over operation of the Port Credit radial line which at that time ran west from Humber Loop.
 After converting the line from standard gauge to the streetcar system's broader gauge, the TTC closed the old Toronto and York Radial Railway carhouse near Grenadier Pond, and housed the Port Credit radial cars at the Roncesvalles Carhouse.
 This arrangement continued until February 9, 1935 when the Port Credit radial (then running west from the Long Branch Loop) was permanently replaced by bus service.

 By 2013, 26000 sqft of new maintenance capabilities were added to the carhouse to handle the new low floor Flexity streetcars introduced in 2014.
 Unlike the TTC's legacy streetcar fleet, where the vehicle's serviceable parts were under the floor, the low-floor vehicle house the serviceable parts above the ceiling.
 This requires a different infrastructure for servicing and maintaining the vehicles.
 As an addition to the Roncesvalles structure, the TTC added a new one-track service bay capable of providing some maintenance for the new low-floor streetcar vehicles.
 This was the only facility built to service the first of the new vehicles in service, before the Leslie Carhouse opened, in 2016.

-From February 18, 2018, Roncesvalles Carhouse is closed for major construction work.
-In the meantime, all streetcars from this carhouse were moved to Russell Carhouse and Leslie Barns.
-In 2019, Roncesvalles reopened at 50% capacity; it will not return to full capacity until 2020 when all construction work is completed.
-Work will include:
+In February 2018, Roncesvalles Carhouse closed for major construction work with all streetcars operating from this carhouse being moved to Russell Carhouse and Leslie Barns.
+In January 2019, Roncesvalles Carhouse partially reopened to service some of the Flexity Outlook streetcars used on routes 501 Queen, 504 King and 512 St. Clair.
+The carhouse returned to full capacity after completion of all remaining work.
+The work included: